 Landlords that previously lived in their house prior to renting:

-1. Lettings allowance for CGT purposes will be scrapped from April 2020.
+1. Lettings allowance for CGT purposes was removed from April 2020.

-3. On top of the this, the tax reduction for interest relief on your mortgage, this also is bad news if you are a 40% tax payer.
+3. Their is a tax reduction for interest relief on your mortgage if you are a 40% tax payer.

 Personal allowance is currently £12750 for 2022-2023.
 National Insurance threshold has also increased to match the tax threshold.
 However, There is a new tax called Health and Social Care Levy - This is 1.25% on National insurance for employees and employers and also for self employed on the class 4 NI.
 This also impacts on dividends (now at 8.75% for 20% tax payers above the £2k threshold).
 PS you can only take dividends from company reserves so if you are insolvent, you must not take dividends.